Wunmi-O/Chemical-In-Cosmetics/README.md

-## Project: Chemicals in Cosmetics Dataset
+## SQL Project: Chemicals in Cosmetics Dataset
 Downloaded from <ins>[here](chemicals-in-cosmetics.csv.zip)<ins>

 ## About this dataset